 Place cuts of beef chuck, roast beef or your favorite meat in a slow cooker.
 Add chopped potatoes, carrots, onions and your other favorite vegetables.
 Add water, tomato juice or beef broth to the pot, making sure that it reaches halfway up the inside of the pot.
 Cook on low heat for up to eight hours, and serve with garlic bread or rolls.

 No matter why you want to celebrate, you don’t have to spend hundreds of dollars on your meal.
-You can feed a group for much less than you thought with these simple recipes.
+You can feed a group for much less than you thought with these simple recipes, and later reuse leftovers to save money on food in the following days.